MEET YOUR CHURCH LEADERS

 Reverend David Ousley began serving as full-time Priest in Charge at Trinity in May 2019.
 In addition to providing members of the congregation with religious guidance, Father Dave is pledging his time and energy to direct the congregation in a plan for growth and stability.
 (To learn more about Father Ousley, please see our Clergy Page.)

 Leslie came to work at Trinity in August of 2016, after being hired as Pastoral Care Coordinator by Reverend Teri Monica.
 She was promoted to Parish Administrator in August, 2017.
 As Parish Administrator, she is the weekday face of the church, conducting all of the daily business activities of the parish, as well as being a communication hub.
-She is assisted in her work by volunteers, and by her administrative assistant, Kathleen, who manages the church’s newsletter, website, and social media presence.
+She is assisted in her work by volunteers, and by Trinity's administrative assistant, Kathleen, who manages the church’s newsletter, website, and social media presence.

 As a young girl, Kathleen attended Trinity Church with her mother, Linda.
 She has fond memories of hearing her mother sing while Leslie Scholtz played the organ, and of deepening her faith as she listened to Father Janke's and Father Sorensen's sermons.
 One of her favorite things to do was participate in Trinity's Children's Fairs during events in Plattsburgh, where she and her mom worked at the "Lollipop" and the "Go Fish" tables.